gnikoloff/practical-webgl-from-scratch-course/README.md

 ## Installation

-Open your favourite terminal, navigate to the folder where you want to install the project and type `https://github.com/gnikoloff/practical-webgl-from-scratch-course.git`.
+Open your favourite terminal, navigate to the folder where you want to install the project and type `git clone https://github.com/gnikoloff/practical-webgl-from-scratch-course.git`.
 Alternatively, click the Code button in top right of this page and click on "Download ZIP".
 Extract the ZIP file to where the code should be on your computer.

 ## Running the project